AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 The third is **Prescriptive**, which is asking "based on what has happened in the past, what should I do now?".
 This often builds upon predictive systems, with the addition of contextual knowledge that dictates appropriate response to predicted outcome.

-Moving onto different kinds of values we would encounter when discussing the strengths and applications of different algorithms, we began with **numerical** versus **categorical** values. **FINISH**
+Moving onto different kinds of values we would encounter when discussing the strengths and applications of different algorithms, we began with **numerical** versus **categorical** values.
+This is a pretty intuitive distinction: numerical is number, categorical is category.
+If you are crunching an online store with a database full of movies then the price of each movie would be numerical, while the genre of each would be categorical.
+A third type of value common in observations is unique identifiers, but these are not discussed here as they should be omitted during analysis.

-These can then be broken down further: each has two sub-types that should be regarded differently in many cases.
+These numerical and categorical value types can then be broken down further: each has two sub-types that should be regarded differently in many cases.
 Numerical values can be **discrete** or **continuous**.
 Put simply, the difference is that if there is a set number of values something can be, it is discrete.
 If not, it is continuous.
 For example, a set of all whole numbers between 0 and 100 would be discrete, whereas a set of every decimal between 0 and 1 would be continuous as it is theoretically infinite.

 This becomes a bit more complicated when we consider mathematics defines sets such as natural numbers--which contains all positive integers--are defined as *discrete*.
 This is because even though they theoretically go on forever, you can take two numbers from within it and count all numbers that go between them.
 In the case of real numbers--effectively any number of any length and decimal that occurs at any point along the number line--you can fit an infinite amount of other real numbers between any two picked.
 For the purposes of machine learning, different methods will work better depending on if after defining an upper and lower boun, all the values between them can be counted or not.